thomasgibby1-arch/startup/notes.md

-I'm likely only going to need 4 html files in total.
-Outside of "index.html," I will need a "play_start.html," "play_active.html," and "about.html."
+I'm likely only going to need at least 4 html files in total.
+Outside of "index.html," I will need a "play_start.html," "about.html," and then I will have different sites for each type of card game